 - Why does a test taker need to be reevaluated if a disability (such as a learning disability, ADHD or autism spectrum disorder) is lifelong?

 Although these disabilities are lifelong, the impact they have on current functioning changes over time.
-Therefore, documentation needs to reflect the current status of the individual's functional limitations and explain why the requested testing accommodations are needed.
+Therefore, your documentation needs to reflect the current status of your functional limitations and explain why you need the testing accommodations you requested.
 If documentation is more than five years old, it is not current and must be updated.
-Note that the currency requirement may differ depending on the particular disability.
-For example, for ADHD, the standard is generally three years.
-For psychiatric disorders, the generally accepted standard is an update that is not more than six months old, submitted with the underlying evaluation report.
+Note that the currency requirement may differ depending on your particular disability or disabilities.
+For example, for ADHD, the standard is generally five years.
+For psychiatric disorders, the generally accepted standard is an update that is not more than twelve months old, submitted with the underlying evaluation report.
 See Documentation Update on LD/ADHD for more information.

 - What can a candidate do if he or she cannot afford an evaluation or an update of the last evaluation?